Thank you for choosing Zwings. We wish you many happy, safe, enjoyable hours of responsible riding on our e-scooters and e-bikes.

 - Government, regulators and other authorities based in the UK who require reporting of processing activities in certain circumstances, or if we believe it is necessary to do so to meet legal requirements or to prevent accidents and or crime, to defend our legal rights, to improve road safety and the usage of E-scooters and E-bikes;

-- Third parties to whom we may choose to merge, sell or transfer our assets or parts of our business.
+- Third parties to whom we may choose to acquire, merge, or transfer our assets or parts of our business.
 In these circumstances, new owners may use your personal data.

-We may use your identity, contact, technical, usage and Account to form a view on what we think you may want or need, or what may be of interest to you, including promotional offers and also informative messaging, for example, information relating to our company’s response during lockdown.
+We may use your identity, contact, technical, usage, and Account to form a view on what we think you may want or need, or what may be of interest to you, including promotional offers and also informative messaging, for example, information relating to our company’s response during lockdown.

 You may receive marketing communications from us if you have requested information from us or purchased services from us or if you provided us with your details when you entered a competition or registered for a promotion unless you have opted out of receiving that marketing.